better-internet/radworks-docs/docs/community/01_ecosystem.md

 The Radicle Org aims to develop a fully-sovereign code collaboration stack called “Radicle”.
 [Radicle](https://radicle.xyz/) is designed to be a secure, decentralized and powerful alternative to code forges such as GitHub and GitLab while preserving user sovereignty and freedom.
-See the Radicle Org's [2024 budget](https://community.radworks.org/t/formal-review-rgp-18-radicle-org-proposal-2024/3421/4).
+See the Radicle Org's [community approved strategy & budget for 2024](https://community.radworks.org/t/formal-review-rgp-18-radicle-org-proposal-2024/3421/4).

 ## Drips Org

 The Drips Org’s mission is to enable FOSS developers to financially thrive by taking on the problem of [FOSS sustainability](https://fosssustainability.com/) / funding public goods.
 [Drips](https://www.drips.network/) develops novel [protocols](https://github.com/radicle-dev/drips-contracts), tools and applications that enable new value flows for developers in order to receive funds from their users and supporters.
-See the Drips Org's [2024 budget](https://community.radworks.org/t/formal-review-rgp-19-drips-org-proposal-2024/3422/2).
+See the Drips Org's [community approved strategy & budget for 2024](https://community.radworks.org/t/formal-review-rgp-19-drips-org-proposal-2024/3422/2).

 ## Better Internet Foundation Org

 The Foundation Org is represented by the [Better Internet Foundation](https://betterinternet.foundation/) (previously Radicle Foundation) - a Swiss non-profit entity.
 The Foundation Org serves the roles of "protector, nurturer, and advocate" of the Radworks ecosystem, by carrying out operations, marketing, and governance-related support.
 It also fulfills roles that are better suited to a legal entity, such as the maintenance of Radworks' intellectual property and initiation of Radworks' legal analysis and action.
 All work done by the Foundation Org for Radworks is funded by the treasury via an annual Org proposal.
-See the Foundation Org's [community approved strategy for 2024](https://community.radworks.org/t/formal-review-rgp-21-foundation-org-proposal-2024/3420/3).
+See the Foundation Org's [community approved strategy and budget for 2024](https://community.radworks.org/t/formal-review-rgp-21-foundation-org-proposal-2024/3420/3).

 > The Better Internet Foundation does not control treasury funds, nor can it direct product development (Radicle & Drips).